-You can defeat weight loss in menopause when you combine physical activities with healthier food.
-Weight loss after menopause 5 surprise foods to avoid are alcohol, processed food, sugar, caffeine, and fatty products.
+You can defeat weight gain in menopause when you combine physical activities with healthier food.
+Weight loss after menopause 5 surprise foods to limit or avoid are alcohol, ultra processed food, added sugar, caffeine, and fatty products.

-Menopausal diet for weight loss should include vegetables, food rich in fiber and protein, fat from fish and nuts, and legumes.
-On top of this, keeping yourself hydrated will boost your digestion and enhance energy.
+Menopausal diet for weight loss should include fruits and vegetables, food rich in fiber and protein, fat from fish and nuts, and legumes.
+On top of this, keeping yourself hydrated will enhance energy.

-Women are advised to see a doctor before getting into any intensive workouts or if they go through unpleasant pain during physical activities.
+Women are advised to see a doctor before getting into any new intensive workouts or if they experience discomfort during physical activities.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!